How to Write Off Your Car As a Business Expense in Canada

 • Use tools like Venn: Automate expense tracking, reduce manual errors, and stay compliant with CRA rules to maximize deductions.

-Stay on Top of Vehicle Expenses with Venn
+Stay on Top of Vehicle Expenses With Venn

 Tracking vehicle costs across fuel, repairs, insurance, and team use can get messy, especially when you're managing multiple accounts or currencies.